cpliakas/solr-search-engine/README.md

 Overview
 ========

-This library integrates with Solarium project with the Search Framework library.
+This library integrates the Solarium project with the Search Framework library.

 ```php